unixpickle/vq-ensemble/README.md

 ## vq-ensemble (extra large)

 In this experiment, I tried tacking on an extra two layers to the refinement network, and I also upped the number of sampled models in the evaluation ensemble.
+I also trained for about 10x as long as the first vq-ensemble experiment.
 Basically, this was the last push to get better results with the technique.

 This experiment can be run by setting `EXTRA_LARGE = True` and `EVAL_ENSEMBLE = 48` in [train_mnist.py](train_mnist.py).

 ```
-RESULTS HERE
+Evaluation accuracy (train): 100.00% (single 99.99%)
+Evaluation accuracy (test): 98.69% (single 98.67%)
+Output variance: 8.274698
 ```